The Bluereefdivers Scuba Academy is a Jakaranda Children’s Home initiative, which commenced in March 2010.

 Project AWARE focuses on education, advocacy and action in its efforts to preserve the underwater environment.

-Dive for Life incorporates the following subject matter from Project AWARE in its training programmes:
+The Bluereefdivers Scuba Academy incorporates the following subject matter from Project AWARE in its training programs:

-Dive for Life aims to achieve its objectives by involving companies, private individuals, as well as representatives of the diving industry in this exciting initiative by offering the following benefits:
+We aim to achieve our objectives by involving companies, private individuals, as well as representatives of the diving industry in this exciting initiative by offering the following benefits:

 Established Community Brand

-As an initiative for the Jakaranda Children’s Home, the Dive for Life project provides sponsors the security of an established community-based brand and will conduct its fund raising activities under the auspices of the Jakaranda Children’s Home.
+As an initiative for the Jakaranda Children’s Home, the Bluereefdivers Scuba Academy project provides sponsors the security of an established community-based brand and will conduct its fund-raising activities under the auspices of the Jakaranda Children’s Home.

 The project will be spearheaded by a management committee comprising experienced individuals form the Jakaranda Children’s Home.
 The committee’s responsibilities will include the overall management of its sponsors’ participation in the project, as well as planning and conducting the project, as well as planning and conducting the project’s overall fundraising initiatives.